Our Approach to Responsible Mining

 SDG 3: Good Health and Well-Being

-• Workers are provided with healthy food options, annual health check-ups, and regular health and safety training.
+• Workers are provided with healthy food options at remote locations, annual health check-ups, and regular health and safety training

-• We improve road safety on and off site, certify environmental management systems, and invest in community health programs and infrastructure.
+• We continuously work to improve road safety on and off site, certify environmental and occupational health and safety management systems, and invest in community health programs and infrastructure

 Eldorado Material Issue